lfrank01/Engineering_4_Notebook/README.md

 The MSP Challenge was a good example of how it's really helpful to divide up sections of code into functions.
 Doing this makes the organization of the code easier and the workload less intimidating.
 Here are some lessons learned:

-* The .join() function is really helpful for converting an index into string.
-Whatever preceeds the functions, like "".join() or ", ".join() will be what goes in between each item in the index when it's converted to a string.
+* The `.join()` function is really helpful for converting an index into string.
+Whatever precedes the functions, like `"".join()` or `", ".join()` will be what goes in between each item in the index when it's converted to a string.

 * The `enumerate()` function will convert a string into a list.
 It's kind of the opposite of the `.join()` function.

-* In a for loop, if, for example, `for position, character in listis` was written, what goes before the comma will represent the place/position in the list, and what goes after the comma will represent the value of whatever place in the list.
+* In a for loop, if, for example, `for position, character in list` was written, what goes before the comma will represent the place/position in the list, and what goes after the comma will represent the value of whatever place in the list.

 * More info in the code comments.